Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: On a unique bosonic symmetry, the ghost-scale symmetry and the discrete symmetries

 Under the above transformations (82), the Lagrangian density (57) transforms as

 As a consequence, the action integral $S = \int dx\, {\cal L}_{\cal B}$ remains invariant.
-The above symmetry transformation, according to Noether theorem, leads to the derivation of the following conserved charge (as the analogue of the Laplacian operator):
+The above symmetry transformation, according to Noether's theorem, leads to the derivation of the following conserved charge (as the analogue of the Laplacian operator):